gregorymikuro/phase-4-content-in-2-clicks/ReadMe.md

 * You might want to ensure that you have good internet because some of the repository are quite large.
 Like really large...

 * There could be an issue when renaming the large files, especially for day 9.
-So you can look the comments that might be included after downloading is complete.
+So you might want to look at the comments included after downloading is complete.

 ![Screenshot 2024-06-25 062041](https://github.com/gregorymikuro/phase-4-content-in-2-clicks/assets/155205164/ae1a6ab6-cf6f-4dc1-bc77-699f78006419)